alxfox/master-thesis/README.md

 - All models run using the CenterHead model.
 Only the object detection task is supported.
 The performance is worse than the TransFusionHead but training is stable.

-    - The TransFusionHead is very unstable during training if hyperparameters are not correctly tuned (and will crash in that case) making it hard to use for experimentation
+    - The TransFusionHead is unstable during training if hyperparameters are not correctly tuned (and will crash in that case) making it hard to use for experimentation

 - All used configurations for experiments may be found under ```configs/nuscenes/det/centerhead/lssfpn/```
 - It is recommended to always load config files from the config folder instead of from the copied version next to the checkpoint